jchatel/quickmail-next-docs/integrations/connect-quickmail-mcp.md

 # Connecting your AI Agent to QuickMail via MCP 🤖

-[QuickMail's MCP](https://next.quickmail.com/help/mcp) now lets you connect your account to AI agents like Claude and ChatGPT!
-Once connected, you can use AI to get insights from your campaigns, manage your leads, create campaigns, and handle other QuickMail tasks without writing code.
+[QuickMail's MCP](https://next.quickmail.com/help/mcp) lets you connect your QuickMail account to AI assistants like Claude and ChatGPT.
+Once connected, you can use your AI assistant to get insights from your campaigns, manage leads, create campaigns, and perform other QuickMail tasks using plain language, without writing code.

 ## In this article